moonmilk/sissyfight/scenes.md

 # sissyfight game narrative scenes
-with example of scene description from server (the 'code' component of scene object)
+with example of scene name and scene description from server (the 'code' component of scene object)

 * 1: cowering alone successfully or for no reason (1 cowerer per scene) cower, {victim:123, cower:'penalty', from:null, attacker:null} // good, useless, or penalty